stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 *   lists of elements
 *   moo object numbers (sometimes called objnums).

 Numbers default to integers.
-Integers is a math term commonly used in programming languages, it means no fractions or decimal places.
+Integers is a math term commonly used in programming languages, it means numbers without fractions or decimal places.
 If you divide 1/2 in MOO, you get 0\.
-Surprisingly, you get get a heck of a lot done with just integers.
+Surprisingly, you can get a heck of a lot done with just integers.

 Originally MOO only did integers, but these days MOO also does floats, aka floating point numbers, i.e. numbers with a decimal point.
 That's how MOO knows that a number is a float, by the presence of a decimal point: